Sheets Buying Guide

 Egyptian cotton is a strong, lustrous cotton with extra-long fibers grown only in Egypt.
 Its extraordinary quality is due to the long growing season in that country.
 Sheets made from 100 percent Egyptian cotton with a high thread count are considered by some to be the most luxurious sheets because of their breathability, strength, and softness.
 Look for a thread count over 300 to ensure you purchase quality sheets.
 Learn more about Egyptian cotton by reading our Quick Facts about Egyptian Cotton Sheet Sets.

 Sheets made from a blend of cotton and other materials offer the benefits of both natural and synthetic materials.
 Synthetic fibers will increase durability, resist wrinkles, and bring down the cost of the material, and the cotton fibers will provide breathability and comfort.
 These sheets are easy to care for and will last for years to come.
-Look for thread counts from 200 to 800.
+Look for thread counts from 200 to over 1000.

 Polyester is a synthetic fiber that is common in bed sheets.
 Sheets made from polyester are durable and resistant to staining from most liquids, so they will keep their appearance longer than other types of sheets.
 They are also easy to care for and will resist shrinking and wrinkling.
 The cost of polyester sheets is generally more affordable than cotton sheets, but getting sheets made from a combination of the two will be the most beneficial.
 Polyester sheets don’t have a thread count, so that’s one less thing to have to keep in mind.

 Jersey knit sheets are made from cotton or a cotton/synthetic blend that has been knitted rather than woven.
 The knit construction gives Jersey sheets a natural stretch and a soft, broken-in feel.
 Jersey sheets are also popular as winter sheets because of their warmth.
 Knit sheets are measured by weight per square yard rather than thread count, so look for sheets that weigh between 9 to 14 ounces a yard for long-lasting, comfortable material.